Burp Suite, Website Hacking

 Similar to the brute forcer, this payload type is specifically designed for the numbers part.
 Many bug hunters love this payload type as its acts as their helping hand majorly in the OTP Bypass attacks.

-Although the method to use this payload is same, whether you use it for OTP bypass or login brute force.
+Although the method to use this payload is the same, whether you use it for OTP bypass or login brute force.

 So, let’s understand the working of this payload type by capturing the ongoing HTTP request of a login page.